dotnet/docs/docs/csharp/programming-guide/main-and-command-args/top-level-statements.md

 :::code language="csharp" source="snippets/top-level-statements-1/Program.cs":::

-Top-level statements simplify the code that you write for small utilities such as Azure Functions and GitHub Actions.
+Top-level statements simplify the code for small utilities such as Azure Functions and GitHub Actions.
 They also make it simpler for new C# programmers to get started learning and writing code.

 ## Rules for top-level statements.